Desbordante/desbordante-core/README.md

 2) [Data deduplication](https://colab.research.google.com/drive/1hgF8idXi1-U4ZOR0fAmdbfbhltgEJecR?usp=sharing)
 3) [Anomaly detection](https://colab.research.google.com/drive/1hgF8idXi1-U4ZOR0fAmdbfbhltgEJecR?usp=sharing)

-[There is](https://desbordante.streamlit.app/) also an interactive demo for all of them, and all of these python scripts are [here](https://github.com/Mstrutov/Desbordante/tree/main/examples).
+[There is](https://desbordante.streamlit.app/) also an interactive demo for all of them, and all of these python scripts are [here](https://github.com/Desbordante/desbordante-core/tree/main/examples).
 The ideas behind them are briefly discussed in this [preprint](https://arxiv.org/abs/2307.14935) (Section 3).

 Simple usage examples:
 1) Discover all exact functional dependencies in a table represented by a .csv file that uses a comma as the separator and has a header row.
-In this example the FD discovery algorithm HyFD is used.
+In this example the default FD discovery algorithm (HyFD) is used.

 ```python
 import desbordante